 What are Animal Ethics Committees?

 Each Animal Ethics Committee consists of at least 4 members including an independent vet, a layperson nominated by a local body, and a nominee of an approved animal welfare organisation (the only such approved organisation being SPCAs).
 According to MPI, their purpose is "to weigh the benefits of the proposed RTT against the welfare cost to animals in considering applications, stipulate appropriate conditions, monitors compliance with approvals and monitor animal management practices and facilities".

 Animal Ethics Committees are overseen by NAEAC (The National Animal Ethics Advisory Committee).
-NAEAC is appointed to provide independent advice to the Minister of MPI, MPI, AECs and others relating to the use of animals in RTT.
+NAEAC is appointed to provide independent advice to the Minister of MPI, MPI, AECs, and others relating to the use of animals in RTT.
 NAEAC is made up of a chairperson and up to nine other members.

 Who uses animals for RTT in NZ?